daviddarnes/alembic/programming-onboarding.md

 ### Kotlin resources

 This year on prog, we're going to be making the switch from Java to Kotlin.
-If you're already proficient in Java, Python, or any similar language, the best place to learn is from the [Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html) or Tutorialspoint.
+If you're wondering why, read [this paper](https://www.chiefdelphi.com/uploads/default/original/3X/4/9/49f9c846e580bdb9423fc3d0560573d162638b57.pdf)  If you're already proficient in Java, Python, or any similar language, the best place to learn is from the [Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html) or Tutorialspoint.

 If you're a beginner, most Kotlin tutorials you'll find online are either designed for people who already know Java, or are looking to do Android development.
 The best resource for someone in your situation is [Head First Kotlin](https://www.amazon.com/Head-First-Kotlin-Brain-Friendly-Guide/dp/1491996692).
+[This](https://www.youtube.com/watch?v=F9UC9DY-vIU) is a pretty good Youtube tutorial that you can follow along with as well.

 Before you start the rest of your prog training, you'll need to be reasonably good at Kotlin.
 To make sure everyone is on the same page during programming discussions, write a program that meets the following requirements: